bernie-skipole/indipydriver/docs/source/usage/device.rst

 **enable**

-Automatically set to False if the device is deleted, should be set to True to re-enable the device.
+Automatically set to False if the device is deleted by calling the device send_delProperty() method.
+The attribute should be set to True to re-enable the device, also for every property of the device, you will need to call the vector send_defVector() method to inform the client that the device and its properties are now available.

 **devicedata**